Copper(I) cyanide

-Copper(I) cyanide is an inorganic compound with the formula CuCN.
+Copper(I) cyanide (cuprous cyanide) is an inorganic compound with the formula CuCN.
 This off-white solid occurs in two polymorphs; impure samples can be green due to the presence of Cu(II) impurities.
 The compound is useful as a catalyst, in electroplating copper, and as a reagent in the preparation of nitriles.

 Structure

 Copper cyanide is a coordination polymer.
 It exists in two polymorphs both of which contain -[Cu-CN]- chains made from linear copper(I) centres linked by cyanide bridges.
 In the high-temperature polymorph, HT-CuCN, which is isostructural with AgCN, the linear chains pack on a hexagonal lattice and adjacent chains are off set by +/- 1/3 c, Figure 1.
 In the low-temperature polymorph, LT-CuCN, the chains deviate from linearity and pack into rippled layers which pack in an AB fashion with chains in adjacent layers rotated by 49 °, Figure 2.

 LT-CuCN can be converted to HT-CuCN by heating to 563 K in an inert atmosphere.
 In both polymorphs the copper to carbon and copper to nitrogen bond lengths are ~1.85 Å and bridging cyanide groups show head-to-tail disorder.